 - $416.86 = CPM Ad Networks

 October 2019 Revenue Total = $3,692.62

-Keep in mind – the affiliate and CPM ad network income are typically paid Net 30.
-These numbers are for transactions in August and September in many cases.
+Keep in mind that the affiliate and CPM ad network income are typically paid Net 30.
+These numbers are for transactions in September and October in many cases.
 Money Q&A uses the cash accounting method and books the revenue in the month it is received.
-The sponsored campaigns are typically paid a little quicker from companies and often represent work completed the same month – hence they usually reflect actual October income.
+The sponsored campaigns are typically paid a little quicker from companies and often represent work completed in the same month – hence they usually reflect actual October income.
 But, sometimes, they can be for work completed in September but paid in October.